 - 3. There will be weekly quizzes during the term, each of which will focus on a finite set of readings from the required texts above.
 Quizzes will be multiple choice, true/false and/or short answer which will be worth 10 points each.
 Each student will be allowed to take scores from the top 4 quizzes.
 Total possible points to be awarded in this area: 40. - 4.
+There will be a 50 question midterm examination and a 50 question final examination, both of which will be multiple choice questions.
+Total possible points to be awarded in this area: 100. - 5.
 Each student will produce the following documents that can be included in their portfolio: - 1) a Mission Statement - 2) an Informed Consent Form - 3) a written plan detailing an ethical dilemma problem solving process

 These documents will then be presented to the class.
 The idea here is to create your own Mission Statement as if you were setting up a private practice as Licensed Mental Health Practitioner.
 Refer to the ACA Code of Ethics for help with this assignment.
 If you have previously created a personal philosophy of counseling statement, integrate this with your Mission Statement.
 For our purposes, a Mission Statement is no longer than two sentences and is a succinct embodiment of your beliefs and assumptions about what you will do as a practitioner.
-In creating an Informed Consent document you will use with clients, refer to The Counselor and the Law, pp. 147 -149.
+In creating an Informed Consent document you will use with clients, refer to The Counselor and the Law, pp. 147-149.
 It is my hope that the development of these documents will serve you in the future as a significant step toward thinking ethically about the application of yourself to what you "do" and how you behave in professional contexts.
 Developing a well-thought out ethical dilemma problem solving process will establish valuable groundwork to assist you in working in the mental health field.
 Total possible points to be awarded in this area: 30.